lsst-dm/dmtn-297/index.md

 copies data from the internal embargo repository to a separate public repository.

-For prompt data products, both Registry and ObsCore databases will be hosted in Postgres at USDF.
-While the Registry could be hosted in Google Cloud SQL as in the [static](#static) case, there are technical limitations that make hosting ObsCore difficult:
+Because the data is updated in predictable ways at predictable times, the Butler server can still aggressively cache data as long as we invalidate the caches after the batch update.

+There are technical limitations with both available methods for hosting ObsCore that makes it difficult to host a frequently-changing ObsCore database:
 * QServ is not designed for dynamic updates, so it cannot host ObsCore for a changing repository.
 * For spatial indexing in Postgres, the ObsCore manager uses the [pg_sphere Postgres extension](https://github.com/postgrespro/pgsphere).
 This extension is not available in Google Cloud SQL, and it is unlikely to be supported in the future because it has few users outside of astronomy.

+Consequently, we can currently only host a batch-updated ObsCore database in a Postgres deployment at USDF, where we have control over the extensions available.
+(We could also host a custom Postgres deployment at Google using a virtual machine or Kubernetes, but the Butler team lacks a database administrator to manage this setup.)

 #### Online, immediate update